-Practically everyone does something they later regret in life when they are still a minor.
-That’s because kids, tweens and teens don’t have the necessary life experience to make the right choices when confronted with difficult decisions.
-This is why the juvenile court system is designed to reform more than it is to punish and this is also why records pertaining to crimes committed by juveniles can be sealed when the minor turns 18.
-If you or your child need help sealing a juvenile criminal record, a Vista criminal lawyer like Peter M. Liss can help.
+Practically everyone does something they later regret in life when they are young.
+That’s because teens don’t have the necessary life experience to make the right choices when confronted with difficult decisions.
+This is why the juvenile court system is designed to reform more than it is to punish and this is also why it is such a good idea for those who were convicted of a crime before they turned 18 to have their record sealed when they turn 18.
+If you or your child need help sealing a juvenile criminal record, a criminal defense attorney like Peter M. Liss can help.

 Having your juvenile record expunged completely clears your record so when you apply for a job or housing and are asked if you have ever been convicted of a crime, you can truthfully answer “no.” The crime will not show up on background checks and will prevent your juvenile criminal history from being used against you.
-These sealed records can only be opened in rare specific situations and eventually, they will even be physically destroyed so there will be literally no record of your criminal background.
+After sealing juvenile records in California, the sealed records can only be opened in rare, specific situations and eventually, they will even be physically destroyed so there will be literally no record of your criminal background.

 It is worth knowing that in cases where the case was not automatically sealed because the crime was violent or serious, the record will never be permanently destroyed and may be opened by the prosecution, court or probation agency if you are accused of another felony in the future.